ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 # Authenticating with OpenID Connect

 You may configure SystemLink to use [OpenID Connect](https://openid.net) for user authorization.
-This enables SystemLink to leverage corporate single sign-on (SSO) and the additional security benefits it provides such as multi-factor authentication (MFA), streamlined login, and limiting the proliferation of user credentials.
-This also enables SystemLink to utilize the common identity for users across multiple applications.
-OpenID connect can be used in conjunction with or as a replacement for LDAP, ActiveDirectory, and local Windows accounts for authentication.
+This enables SystemLink to leverage corporate single sign-on (SSO) and the additional security benefits it provides such streamlined login and limiting the proliferation of user credentials.
+This also enables SystemLink to utilize a common identity for users across multiple applications.
+OpenID connect can be used in conjunction with or as a replacement for LDAP, Active Directory, and local Windows accounts for authentication.

 ## Assumptions and Prerequisites